How does the CEILING function (DAX) work?

 Considerations when using the CEILING function

-Both DAX CEILING and ISO.CEILING functions return the same value for positive numbers.
-However, they return different values for negative numbers.
+Both DAX CEILING and ISO.CEILING functions will return the same value for positive numbers.
+However, they will return different values for negative numbers.

 Related Video Tutorials